Ready or Not 2: Here I Come

-Ready or Not 2: Here I Come is an upcoming American comedy horror film directed by Matt Bettinelli-Olpin and Tyler Gillett, and written by Guy Busick and R. Christopher Murphy.
-It is the sequel to Ready or Not (2019), with Samara Weaving reprising her role as Grace MacCaullay.
-It also stars Kathryn Newton, Sarah Michelle Gellar, Shawn Hatosy, Néstor Carbonell, Kevin Durand, Olivia Cheng, David Cronenberg, and Elijah Wood.
+Ready or Not 2: Here I Come is a 2026 American comedy horror film directed by Matt Bettinelli-Olpin and Tyler Gillett, and written by Guy Busick and R. Christopher Murphy.
+It serves as a sequel to Ready or Not (2019), with Samara Weaving reprising her role as Grace MacCaullay.
+The film also stars Kathryn Newton, Sarah Michelle Gellar, Shawn Hatosy, David Cronenberg, and Elijah Wood.
+Set immediately after the events of Ready or Not, it follows Grace (Weaving) as she must protect her estranged sister (Newton) while being hunted by five elite families in a high-stakes ritual to claim a seat of ultimate power.

-Searchlight Pictures announced the film's development in 2024, with Bettinelli-Olpin and Gillett returning to direct, while Weaving was confirmed to be reprising her role.
-Casting began in March 2025 with Newton joining the cast, while new cast members joined in April 2025, including Gellar, Wood, and Cronenberg.
-Filming took place between April and June 2025 in Toronto, Canada.

-Ready or Not 2: Here I Come is scheduled to be released theatrically by Searchlight Pictures in the United States on April 10, 2026.
+Ready or Not 2: Here I Come premiered at the South by Southwest Film & TV Festival on March 13, 2026, and was released theatrically in the United States by Searchlight Pictures on March 20.
+The film received generally positive reviews from critics and became a moderate success after grossing $43 million against a $14 million budget.